 These tacos with homemade turkey chorizo are a lighter take on a taco classic!
-The chorizo is loaded with garlic and chilies, providing a sweet heat.
-For extra crunch and brightness, they’re topped with a fresh corn salsa!
+The chorizo is also perfect for burritos, breakfast bowls or quesadillas.

 - New Mexico Chilies